Broguypal/Addons/Failsafe/README.md

 ## License

-CastStill is free to use and share under the BSD 3-Clause License.
+Failsafe is free to use and share under the BSD 3-Clause License.

 Copyright © 2026 Broguypal